xoviat/jcad/README.md

 ## Why this is possible

 1. The .sch format is not too complex and we only need to edit properties of the components.
 We will not edit component placement or wires.
-2. The .pcb file can be read using the pcbnew Python API.
+2. The .kicad_pcb file can be read using the pcbnew Python API.
 We can generate the required outputs and postprocess them ourselves.
 3. The BOM and POS files are simple to read and should not pose too many difficulties.

 ## Libraries